deep-entertainment/safehouse/design/dialogs/brianna1.md

 > MARJORIE
 >
-> Seven, seven thirty pm.
+> 7-7:30 pm

 > BRIANNA
 >
 > Seven or seven thirty?
-Remember to be as precise as possible.
-Leave them no room for doubt.
+Can you pinpoint the incident more exactly?
+The time frame might prove to be important.

 > MARJORIE
 >